MicrosoftDocs/query-docs/query-languages/dax/norm-inv-dax.md

 manager: kfile
 ---
 # NORM.INV Function
-Returns the inverse of the normal cumulative distribution for the specified mean and standard deviation.
+The inverse of the normal cumulative distribution for the specified mean and standard deviation.

 ## Syntax